mralaminahamed/woocommerce-bkash-payments/readme.txt

 == Changelog ==

 = 1.0 =
-* First release
+* Initial release

 == Upgrade Notice ==

-Nothing here
+= 1.0 =
+This is the first version of the WooCommerce bKash Payments plugin.
+No upgrade is necessary.